medialab/minet/docs/cli.md

 required.

 Positional Arguments:
-  filename_or_filename_column   Single filename to process or name of the CSV
+  path_or_path_column           Single path to process or name of the CSV column
-                                column containing filenames when using
+                                containing paths when using -i/--input.
+Defaults
-                                -i/--input.
-Defaults to "filename".
+                                to "path".

 Optional Arguments:
   --body-column BODY_COLUMN     Name of the CSV column containing html bodies.